Start Smart - Time Management

 Monthly calendars

-To organize the information, store it in a folder or binder that you take with you for your classes to note new information.
+To organize the information, it is helpful to store your syllabuses, calendars, etc. in a folder or binder that you take with you to your classes to note new information.

 Our office can give you a 3-ring binder with dividers at no cost.